oceanprotocol/ocean.py/READMEs/dispenser-flow.md

 Here are the steps:

 1. Setup
-2. Alice creates a datatoken
+2. Alice publishes dataset
-3. Alice creates a dispenser
+3. Alice creates a faucet
+4. Bob requests a datatoken

 Let's go through each step.